Nagoya's Music Scene: Nurtured by "Nagoya Bypass"

 | Official Website | tight-rope.info |

-Opened in 2001, a small venue right in the heart of Sakae.
-Conceived as a fusion of live house and club, it accommodates a wide range from live events to DJ events.
-Because it's a small 100-capacity space, the distance between performers and audience is close.
-It's a place where member-finding conversations naturally happen.
-That the venue raised approximately 4.8 million yen from 475 people via crowdfunding in 2025 tells how important this space is to Nagoya musicians.
+Opened in 2001, this small venue sits right in the heart of Sakae.
+Conceived as a fusion of live house and club, it hosts everything from live events to DJ events.
+Because this 100-capacity space is intimate, the distance between performers and audience is minimal.
+It's a place where natural conversations about finding members arise.
+In 2025, a crowdfunding campaign raised approximately 4.8 million yen from 475 supporters, telling of how precious this venue is to Nagoya's musicians.

-Osu Area — The Holy Land of Indies
+Osu Area — The Sacred Ground of Indie Music

 Osu is the center of Nagoya's subculture.
-With vintage clothing stores, record shops, and music stores packed together, this area has a vibe similar to Koenji or Nakano in Tokyo.
-It's a holy land for indie bands.
+With its concentration of vintage clothing stores, record shops, and musical instrument stores, this area has an atmosphere similar to Tokyo's Koenji or Nakano.
+It's a sacred ground for indie bands.

 Electric Lady Land (E.L.L.)